Since our foundation over 50 years ago, New College’s success has been measured by the opportunities we have created for our students.

-If you know a New College alumnus or alumna who has done something unique since graduation, please contact Brenda Registe at firstname.lastname@example.org
+If you know a New College alumnus or alumna who has done something notable since graduation, please contact Brenda Registe at firstname.lastname@example.org.

 Lili Nkunzimana is a 4th year African Studies specialist.
 In 2012 she visited Addis Ababa with Professor Thomas Tieku as part of an International Course Module, which provides opportunities for students to enhance and develop their analytical and research skills through international field trips that take place during reading week.
 One she returned and had a chance to get settled, we sat down with Lili to ask about her experience.